-The 1st house used in the movie in the beginning is 637 Idlewyld Drive on the Idlewyld Estate in Ft.
-Lauderdale, FL, right on the intercoastal.
+The 1st house used in the movie in the beginning is 615 Idlewyld Drive on the Idlewyld Estate in Ft.
+Lauderdale, FL 33301, right on the intercoastal.
 If you Google Earth it you can see the house.
 Its been remodeled some but still recognizable.
 [Thanks to Brad Davis, Robert, Scott, Shawn Leightcap, Seaton P. Stiff & Johnathen Hopkins]

 And the house in SW 30th Terrace, the pyramid-shaped house, which appeared just for a few seconds in the movie is still there.
 It appeared in the scene where Jeff, the young one, David brother went to join his playmates.
 And where he sprayed David with a waterpistol and shows his butt.
-[Thanks to Robert]
+[Thanks to Robert & Seaton P. Stiff]

 The old railroad drawbridge, in the scene with Max-the spaceship, is right in downtown Fort Lauderdale.
 [Thanks to Robert]

-I understand a house at 2515 Arbor Drive (or Southwest 30th Terrace) in Fort Lauderdale in the Riverland area was also used but I have not been able to find anything to substantiate that.
-Can anyone else help with that?
-[Thanks to Kathy Freeman]
+A house at 2515 Arbor Drive (or Southwest 30th Terrace) in Fort Lauderdale in the Riverland area was also used.
+[Thanks to Kathy Freeman & Scott]

 Misteralien adds: It's possible in the movie for the second house that they say the street name.
 The street name is 7th street and there is a draw bridge on sw 4th ave.
 Its sw 7th ave.
 They might have changed the streets.
 [Thanks to misteralien]